Natural Resource Management

 |Hispanic or Latino||95|

-Americans aren’t the only ones with an interest in Resource Management.
+Resource Management appeals to people across the globe.
 About 1.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea